-- 203. Before imposing a penalty a tribunal may invite the bishop to make written representations on the appropriate penalty, including any mitigating or other circumstances which the bishop may feel appropriate to draw to the attention of the tribunal.
+attention of the tribunal.
 The tribunal will send a copy of the bishop's views to the respondent and to the Designated Officer.
 The tribunal is not bound to follow any recommendation that the bishop may make, but it should take into account the bishop's views.
-If the bishop has given evidence in the course of the proceedings then the tribunal must not consult him about the appropriate penalty. - 204.
-Prohibition for life: This is the most serious penalty that can be imposed. s24(1)(a) It prevents the respondent without limit of time from exercising any functions as a priest or deacon.
+If the bishop has given evidence in the course of the proceedings then the tribunal must not consult him about the appropriate penalty.

+- 204. Prohibition for life: This is the most serious penalty that can be imposed. s24(1)(a) It prevents the respondent without limit of time from exercising any functions as a priest or deacon.
 It should be imposed only where there appears to be no realistic prospect of rehabilitating the respondent back into ministry. - 205.
 Limited prohibition: This is suitable for serious cases where the tribunal is s24(1)(b) satisfied there is a realistic prospect that the respondent, with appropriate pastoral and other support, could in the future resume normal duties of ministry. - 206.
 Removal from office: This penalty removes the respondent from the s21(1)(c) preferment held at the time, but does not prohibit him or her from serving as a clerk in Holy Orders in another post.
 In serious cases, removal would be combined with prohibition for life or limited prohibition. - 207.
-Revocation of licence: For clergy who hold a licence from the bishop, it may be appropriate to terminate the licence so that they no longer minister in the same place.
+Revocation of licence: For clergy who hold a licence from the bishop, it s24(1)(d) may be appropriate to terminate the licence so that they no longer minister in the same place.
 Revoking the licence does not prevent them from seeking to serve in Holy Orders elsewhere.
 In serious cases, revocation would be combined with prohibition for life or limited prohibition. - 208.
-Injunction: An injunction requires a respondent to do or refrain from doing a specified act, and is usually limited in time.
+Injunction: An injunction requires a respondent to do or refrain from s24(1)(e) doing a specified act, and is usually limited in time.
 More than one injunction arising out of the same complaint can be imposed upon the respondent by a tribunal.
 An injunction may be appropriate for cases where priests or deacons are generally capable of performing their normal duties but ought to be stopped from dealing with a particular aspect of their duties.
-Any breach of an injunction is an act of misconduct under the Measure, and could result in further disciplinary proceedings. - 209.
-Rebuke: This is the least serious of the penalties. s24(1)(f) - 210.
-Conditional discharge: A tribunal may decide not to impose any immediate penalty having taken into account all the circumstances of the misconduct and the respondent's character, but if it does so it has the option of making an order discharging the respondent subject to the condition that there must be no more misconduct by the respondent within a period not exceeding two years.
-If the respondent does commit further misconduct within that period then the disciplinary tribunal dealing with the new matter on the subsequent occasion may, in respect of the earlier misconduct, impose any penalty that could have been imposed originally. s25(4) The provincial registrar maintains a record of conditional discharges, and only diocesan bishops and registrars have access to it. r53
+Any breach of an injunction is an act of misconduct under the s29 Measure, and could result in further disciplinary proceedings. - 209.
+Rebuke: This is the least serious of the penalties. - 210.
+Conditional discharge: A tribunal may decide not to impose any s25 immediate penalty having taken into account all the circumstances of the misconduct and the respondent's character, but if it does so it has the option of making an order discharging the respondent subject to the condition that there must be no more misconduct by the respondent within a period not exceeding two years.
+If the respondent does commit further misconduct within that period then the disciplinary tribunal dealing with the new matter on the subsequent occasion may, in respect of the earlier misconduct, impose any penalty that could have been imposed originally. s25(4) The provincial registrar maintains a record of conditional discharges, and r53 only diocesan bishops and registrars have access to it.